x7upLime/andrewdomain/content/posts/a_brief_story_of_hier.md

 inside /usr again, effectively having **"the whole os"** on that filesystem.
-The difference here, with the previous split setup, is that **if** /usr is not on the same partition as /, the mount has to be taken care of by the initramfs, instead of by the directories in /.
+The difference here, with the previous split setup, is that **if** /usr is not on the same partition as /, the mount has to be taken care of by the initrd, instead of by the directories in /.

-As the freedesktop.org's articles and some other posts pointed out, the adoption of an operating system **entirely** placed under /usr, arguably favors the easier maintenance of those usecase showed above, like the shareable /usr.
+As freedesktop.org's articles and some other posts pointed out, the adoption of an operating system **entirely** placed under /usr, arguably favors the easier maintenance of those use case shown above, like the shareable /usr.
-The only difference being that the mount process has to happen inside the initramfs and be transparent for the system during the boot phase, to avoid falling into those chicken-and-egg and dependency issues.
+The only difference is that the mount process has to happen inside the initramfs and be transparent for the system during the boot phase, to avoid falling into those chicken-and-egg and dependency issues.